 5) GRAS-like: Simple plant essential oils.
-Sponsored-research is underway to formulate and deliver compounds that qualify for the GRAS-like status (Generally Regarded As Safe).
+Sponsored research is under way to formulate and deliver compounds that qualify for the GRASlike status (Generally Regarded As Safe).
 The appeal of this category is the potential for more rapid deployment through a reduced commercialization and regulatory pathway if the laboratory evidence for efficacy of these materials is translated into the field.

 In summarizing the status of this antimicrobial strategy, it is important to balance multiple dimensions of risk inherent in developing a product that is safe, effective and can be registered for agricultural use through federal and state agencies.
-In addition to regulatory concerns, we have to optimize dosages that are non-phytotoxic but still effective.
+In addition to regulatory concerns, the optimized dosages that are non-phytotoxic but still effective must be identified.

-While this and other strategies for combatting ACP, CLas and the disease, HLB that they these organisms cause, it is Critically important that growers Only use materials that are labeled for use in citrus, and use them in accordance with the label.
+While this and other strategies for combatting ACP, CLas and the HLB disease that these organisms cause, it is critically important that growers ONLY use materials that are labeled for use in citrus, and use them in accordance with the label.
 While it should go without saying, the seriousness of possible repercussions of misuse demand that this message be communicated clearly.